johntmcintosh/xcunsign/README.md

  To restore the signed binary, `Xcode` will be restored to the copy in `Xcode.signed`.

  ```
-./xcsign.sh 8.0
+./xcrestore.sh 8.0
 ```

 ## Roadmap

 - If there is only one version of Xcode installed, it shouldn't be necessary to pass in the version.
-- Implement a fastlane plugin to xcsign before the build
+- Implement a fastlane plugin to xcrestore before the build

 ## Credits